LahiruWanigasooriya/kafka-order-system/README.md

 The output should include a subject such as `orders-value`; publishing to the DLQ may also register `orders-dlq-value`.
 The precise list depends on which topics have received messages.

-## Live demo (approximately 3–5 minutes)

-1. **Show infrastructure:** run `docker compose ps` and identify ZooKeeper, Kafka, and Schema Registry.
-2. **Show topics:** list the topics using the command above; explain `orders` and `orders-dlq`.
-Clarify that `orders-retry` is provisioned but local retries are used.
-3. **Show schema:** open `order.avsc` and explain `orderId`, `product`, and `price`.
-4. **Run all three scripts:** start the main consumer, then the DLQ consumer, then the producer.
-Point out normal processing and changes to the running average.
-5. **Show retries and DLQ:** wait for an `Item2` to fail twice and succeed, and for an `Item5` to appear in both the main consumer's DLQ log and the DLQ consumer's output.
-Because product selection is random, the timing of these examples varies.
-6. **Conclude:** summarize Avro serialization, Kafka messaging, successful-order aggregation, temporary-failure retries, and permanent-failure DLQ handling.

 ## Stop the system

 Stop each Python script with **Ctrl+C**, then stop the infrastructure: